 Motion of Limit Time Discussion for 5 Minutes

-PQD, Molly YIP, DTM, proposed the motion.
-Tim Chen, PM1, MBS Alumni Toastmasters Club seconded the motion.
+Program Quality Director, Molly YIP, DTM, proposed the motion.
+Tim Chan, PM1, MBS Alumni Toastmasters Club seconded the motion.
 Sean LIN DTM, Hong Kong Elite Toastmasters Club support the motion.

-Ben FUNG(Cheuk Luk FUNG), ACS, ALB, Competitive Speakers Hong Kong Toastmasters Club suggest to amend the motion:I proposed the motion as to limit the discussion of a point to 5 minutes, with each member at maximum with 1 minute.
-Tim Chen, PM1, MBS Alumni Toastmasters Club proposed the amended motion.
+Ben FUNG(Cheuk Luk FUNG), ACS, ALB, VPE of Competitive Speakers Hong Kong Toastmasters Club suggest to amend the motion:I proposed the motion as to limit the discussion of a point to 5 minutes, with each member at maximum with 1 minute.
+Tim Chan, PM1, MBS Alumni Toastmasters Club proposed the amended motion.
 Mercy LIU, ACB, ALB, Area K4 Director seconded the amended motion.

+Sean Lin, President of HK Elite Toastmasters Club suggested that if the hyperlink for individual voting could be different, the integrity can possibly be protected a bit more.

+Matt Steele responded that the same hyperlink for the individual voting was maintained because it came with the screening function.
+Each voting was time limited, so the question of integrity should not be a concerned.
+Those registered voters having issues in the previous round, the arrangement of temporary number for them could resolve the issue.

 There were 93 votes: 81 Yes; 12 No.

 Motion to Adopt Limit Time Discussion to 5 Minutes with each member speaking max 1 min - Passed.